olichuuwon/formula-one-tenth-course/README.md

 lab 3 - completed on august 24th

 - pid needs to be fine tuned more to avoid hitting wall at the dead zone
+- to derive the formula again to double check

 demo - https://youtu.be/XMsT6qDRc0E